Flywire (FLYW)

 AI Analysis | Feedback

-Flywire (FLYW) primarily sells its payment enablement software and solutions to other companies and institutions, operating on a B2B (business-to-business) model.
+Flywire (FLYW) primarily sells its payment enablement and software solutions to other companies and organizations.
+Based on the provided background information, the company serves the following major categories of customers:

 AI Analysis | Feedback